Curriculum Overview

 History

-Our History curriculum is mapped against the National Curriculum 2014 and enables children to develop an awareness of the past, using common words and phrases relating to the passing of time.
-Each history topic supports children to understand where the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods.
-Children continue to develop a chronologically secure knowledge and understanding of British, local and world history, establishing clear narratives within and across the periods which they study.
+Our History curriculum is mapped against the National Curriculum and enables students to develop an awareness of the past, using common words and phrases relating to the passage of time.
+Each history topic helps students understand where the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods.
+Students continue to develop a chronologically secure knowledge and understanding of British, local, and world history, establishing clear narratives within and across the periods they study.

 Geography

-Through the 2014 National Curriculum framework, Geography is taught using a topic-based approach and aims to support the pupils’ skills.
+Geography is taught using a topic-based approach and aims to support the students’ skills.
 Each geography topic has a linked ‘eco’ question and project, as well as high-quality texts to help explore the different themes.
-Children participate in activities which help them develop a greater understanding of their place in the world, and their rights and responsibilities to other people and the environment.
-We maximise children's Geography learning through providing them with a range of rich and memorable experiences such as trips to local parks, visits to our local market and various other visits to places of interest linked to the geography theme.
+Students participate in activities that help them develop a greater understanding of their place in the world, and their rights and responsibilities to other people and the environment.
+We maximise students' Geography learning by providing them with a range of rich and memorable experiences such as trips to local parks, visits to our local market, and various other visits to places of interest linked to the Geography theme.

 Cooking

-Each class participates in weekly cooking sessions which teach the principles of nutrition and healthy eating.
-Our children learn how to cook safely and become independent in this crucial life skill.
-They also learn to enjoy different foods, explore tastes and textures, expanding their tolerance of different foods and developing a more balanced diet.
+Each class has weekly cooking sessions that teach nutrition and healthy eating.
+Students learn how to cook safely and independently.
+They enjoy trying different foods, exploring flavours and textures, and developing a balanced diet.

 PSHE

-Social skills are taught discreetly through circle time and are also embedded in all areas of school life.
+Social skills are taught during circle time and embedded throughout school life.

 Art